A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Introduction

-In this paper we propose solutions to two basic tasks: how to generate \emph{certifiably random} strings from a \emph{single untrusted} quantum device (also referred to as a prover), and how to efficiently verify that an untrusted device is ``truly" quantum, as opposed to classical.
-The setting we consider is one where the quantum device is polynomial-time bounded but untrusted, and the verifier is entirely classical and also polynomial-time bounded.
-The peculiarity of this setting is that it allows the verifier to leverage post-quantum cryptography, i.e. the existence of cryptographic primitives that can be implemented efficiently on a classical computer but that cannot be broken by any efficient quantum computer.
+In this paper we consider a new model, in which a purely classical verifier interacts with a single, polynomial time bounded quantum machine.
+The restriction to an efficient quantum device allows the verifier to leverage post-quantum cryptography, i.e.\ cryptographic primitives that can be implemented efficiently on a classical computer but that cannot be broken by any efficient quantum computer.